Springboard-Mentor-DermalScan/AI-DermalScan/README.md

 This project requires one pre-trained model file that must be placed in the root directory:

-best_inceptionv3_model.h5: This is the skin sign classifier trained in Module 3.
+Open the Project.ipynb file and run the cells in order.
+The notebook will generate a new best_inceptionv3_model.h5 file.
+This is the skin sign classifier trained in Module 3.
 Place this file in the main DermalScan/ folder.

 (Note: The age/gender models are downloaded automatically by the deepface library, and the Haar Cascade file is loaded automatically from opencv-python)